How to boost in-app purchases for your e-commerce brand

 • or consumables in a mobile video game (such as extra lives or accessories to boost your avatar’s powers).

-By encouraging consumers to download a dedicated application, they create a much closer relationship with their audience.
 But above all, it’s an excellent way of creating a much more immersive bubble.
 With a web browser, it’s much easier for customers to leave the shop, for example to compare the brand’s offer with that of competitors.

 How in-app competitions can influence users’ purchasing behaviour